 What constitutes “enough” will vary by investor.
 Investors near retirement age with a conservative risk tolerance will likely seek a higher allocation of bonds than young investors just starting out.
 The quality of bonds matters, too.
 If you’ve been investing in high-yield (or junk) bonds, you might consider replacing these bonds with less risky alternatives.
-Individual investors who manage their own portfolios should evaluate their investments quarterly and consider adjustments on an annual basis, Haworth says.

-Advanced risk-management strategies
+4. Advanced risk-management strategies

 Structured products come in many forms but often consist of multiple derivatives packaged together.
 Structured products provide returns based on the performance of the underlying security, without requiring you to purchase the security directly.